MiczFlor/RPi-Jukebox-RFID/docs/INSTALL.md

 # Installing the RFID Jukebox on your RPi

+The installation is the first step to get your jukebox up and running.
+Once you have done this, proceed to the [configuration](CONFIGURE.md).

+And Once you finished with the configuration, read the [Manual](MANUAL.md) to add audio files and RFID cards.

 This project has been tested on Raspberry Pi model 1 and 2.
 And there is no reason why it shouldn't work on the third generation.

-To get it up and running, this is what you need to do.

 ## Install Raspbian on your RPi